iqbal141290/HResP/README.md

 **Muhammad Iqbal, PhD**

-Lecturer at Department of Naval Architecture at Diponegoro University, Indonesia.
+Lecturer at Department of Naval Architecture, Universitas Diponegoro, Indonesia.

 Linkedin : https://www.linkedin.com/in/muhammad-iqbal-a1721a34/